 Individually, the conference has produced an impressive number of NCAA individual champions.
-Over 2,000 (2,378) individual crowns have been won by Pac-12 student-athletes over the years with 1,370 by male student-athletes.
-Pac-12 women student-athletes have captured an unmatched 778 NCAA individual crowns, an average of over 21 championships per season, including 29 in 2018-19.
+Over 2,000 (2,378) individual crowns have been won by Pac-12 student-athletes over the years with 1,384 by male student-athletes.
+Pac-12 women student-athletes have captured an unmatched 806 NCAA individual crowns, an average of over 21 championships per season, including 29 in 2018-19.
 Student-athletes have also captured 188 individual titles at combined championships (i.e., skiing and fencing).

 Pac-12 schools have captured 529 NCAA team championships, the most of any conference.

 The Pac-12’s success is as evident in men’s basketball as any sport, where league teams have captured a record 16 NCAA Championships.
 The Pac-12 also lays claim to 39 NCAA Final Four appearances, 94 consensus first-team All-Americans and 17 National Players of the Year.

 The Pac-12 has sent at least half of its teams on to postseason play 27 times in the last 30 years.
 During that time, 13 league players have garnered National Player of the Year or National Freshman of the Year honors.